syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Grid/Getting-Started.md

 ## Create the Grid

 In your Sales data grid, you require three columns to display the Order Id, Customer Id, and Freight.
 Create a div element for grid with its unique id.
-Here you donâ€™t have to specify â€œdata-roleâ€ attribute since itâ€™s not an unobtrusive control.
-So the Grid control can be initialized in script by calling the widget â€œejmGridâ€ with the necessary options.
-The data source can be set using the â€œdatasourceâ€ attribute and its columns can be configured using the â€œcolumnsâ€ attribute.
+Here you don't have to specify "data-role" attribute since it's not an unobtrusive control.
+So the Grid control can be initialized in script by calling the widget "ejmGrid" with the necessary options.
+The data source can be set using the `datasource` attribute and its columns can be configured using the `columns` attribute.
 You can set specific properties for each field by using columns attribute.

 Refer to the following code example.